How to Implement Inclusive Education

 How can schools adapt to inclusive education?

 Schools play an important role in the lives of the students.
 One of the key responsibilities they have is to provide a safe and welcoming classroom to their students.
 Classrooms should be a place where the student should not feel left out but should feel like they are all here to learn.
-When such an atmosphere is present in the classroom, the impact outside the classrooms will be clear, the adults of tomorrow will be accepting, encouraging, tolerant and above all aware of the needs of people around them.
+When such an atmosphere is present in the classroom, the impact outside the classrooms is clear, the adults of tomorrow will be accepting, encouraging, tolerant and above all aware of the needs of people around them.
+Also, the teaching assistant training qualifies you to teach learners to adapt to an inclusive classroom and be more accepting towards each other.

-School management can use the following steps to implement Inclusive education in the classroom.
+School management and teachers can use the following steps to implement inclusive education in the classroom.

 Understanding current practices

-Questions like “does the school have any students with disabilities, learning difficulties?” etc, “do we have processes to protect and help them?”, “do we have specialists who understand and champion the removal of barriers to learning?”.
-All these questions help in understanding what if any challenges the school faces.
+Questions like “Do I have any students with SENs?”, “What are the school’s processes to protect and help them?”, “Who are the SENCOs or other specialists who understand and champion the removal of barriers to learning?”.
+All these questions help in understanding what, if any, challenges the school faces.
+If you get into teaching or are a qualified teacher, you will already know the practices of educational institutions in general and it will be easier for you to implement your knowledge into practice.

 Making a leadership team